 When you talk about options, most people think of risk… Dangerous leverage… Speculation… Gambling…

 Learning the “right way” to use options might involve a little extra effort on your part if you want to trade in the market successfully.
-But I can help you master the basics… I’ve traded options for nearly three decades.
+But, I can help you master the basics, as I’ve been trading options for over three decades.
 During that time, I’ve also been teaching folks just like you how to reduce their risk with options and add a little bit of “pop” to an otherwise conservative portfolio.

 Truth No. 1: Buying and selling options is about the least risky and potentially most rewarding game on Wall Street.

 Options master Victor Sperandeo racked up a nominal rate of return of 70.7% without a losing year between 1978 and 1989.
 With his astounding track record, we’d be foolish not to pay attention to what he has to say:

 Options are, many say, the riskiest game in town.
 Certainly they are by far the most challenging, flexible, and potentially profitable financial instruments available.